-A Service-team completed a Natural and Cultural Resources Management Plan (N/CRMP) for Tumacacori National Monument in November 1976.
-The Superintendent and staff worked with a team under the direction of Dr. Milton C. Kolipinski, Western Region Office and in primary consultation with Dr. Keith Anderson and other specialists from the Western Archeological Center.
+A Service-team completed a Natural and Cultural Resources Management Plan (N/CRMP) for Tumacacori National Monument in November, 1976.
+The Superintendent and staff worked with a team under the direction of Dr. Milton C. Kolipinski, Western Region Office and in primary consultation with Dr. Keith Anderson and other specialists from the Western Archeological and Conservation Center.
 That N/CRMP included an addendum, the Management Program.
-The Management Program was revised in December 1980.
+The Management Program was revised in December, 1980, and again in December, 1984.

-This December 1982 edition represents the second revision of the original .
-Management Program.
+This June 1985 edition represents the third revision of the original Management Program.
 The following items comprise this revision:

-- 1. Cultural and Natural Resources Projects Programming Summary Sheet (revised December 1982) listing each project's priority, requested funds, and work schedule for a five-year period.
+- 1. Cultural and Natrual Resources Projects Programming Sheet, listing each project's priority, requested funds, and work schedule for a five-year period.

 - 2. Status List of Resources Projects.

-- 3. An Added Narrative Statement on Water Quality in the Monument.

-- 4. Cultural Resources Overview and Needs.
+- 3. Cultural Resources Overview and Needs.

-- 5. Comments on Air Quality.
+- 4. Comments on Air Quality.

-- 6. Project Statements.
+- 5. Project Statements.

-The Management Program proposes projects for fiscal years 1983 through 1987.
-The Management Program will be revised and updated for a new five-year period as work is completed and new projects are proposed.
+The Management Program proposes projects for fiscal years 1985 through 1989.
+The Management Program will be revised and updated for a new five-year period by January 31 annually.

-It was determined through public and National Park Service review of the 1976 N/CRMP, Environmental Assessment, and Management Program that prosed actions lacked potential to cause significant impacts on the human environment.
-In carrying out projects proposed in this 1982 revision of the Management Program, provisions of the National Environmental Policy Act, National Historic Preservation Act, and Endangered Species Act will be complied with as they have been in the past.
-Because projects in this document were considered in the 1976 Environmental Assessment, no further consultation and/or documentation of environmental impacts is necessary prior to project implementation.
+It was determined through public and National Park Service review of the 1976 N/CRMP, Environmental Assessment, and Management Program that proposed actions lacked potential to cause significant impacts on the human environment.
+In carrying out projects proposed in this 1985 revision of the Management Program, provisions of the National Enviromental Policy Act, National Historic Preservation Act, and Endangered Species Act will be complied with as they have been in the past.
+Because projects in this document were considered in the 1976 Environmental Assessment, no further consultation and/or documentation of enviromental impacts is necessary prior to project implementation.